 Macros are useful for streamlining repetitive operations, executing multi-step tasks quickly, and performing operations that can’t easily be done interactively.
 They are recordable, easy to edit, and don’t require any development experience.
 Better yet, the Tecplot support and development teams have put together these handy Basic Macros and Quick Macro Panel (QMP) files that can be customized to help you automate a variety of tasks.

-Macro variables, commands, batch processes, and movie file creation are explained in the Tecplot 360 and Tecplot Focus Scripting Guides and User’s Manual in our Documentation.
+Macro variables, commands, batch processes, and movie file creation are explained in the Tecplot 360 and Tecplot Focus Scripting Guides and User’s Manual.

 Download any of the .mcr files below, use a text editor to modify it to fit your needs, open it in your Tecplot software, and you should be ready to go.